drpt78stu2/fspclib/README.md

 Currently, only sorting algorithm implementation.
 More in future.

-One of the experiments on AMD + Linux:
+One of the experiments on AMD + Linux Manjaro:
 | Distribution | N | std::sort  | statsort| spreadsort| pdqsort |
 |---|---|---|---|---|---|
 | Uniform|   50000000 | 4755.39  |**1433.32**  |1485.87  |1909.55  |